Kent27/docs-emobiq/document/server/Database/Table Content.md

       * **DATETIME**
       * **DECIMAL**
       * **BLOB**
-   * The detailed information for each supported data type can be found here [Mariadb-data-types]: https://mariadb.com/kb/en/data-types/
+   * The detailed information for each supported data type can be found here: `https://mariadb.com/kb/en/data-types/`
 5. The changes on the **Content** tab will be automatically saved to the server.